 The coronavirus pandemic has focused many companies’ attention on their own customers, forcing them to hit pause on their future product development and instead deliver meaningful and material help to customers right now.

 “Our current customers are definitely leaning in and saying, “We need you now more than ever!” notes Andrea Lechner-Becker, CMO of LeadMD, a revenue performance consultancy.
 “Trust is all that matters right now.”

 Within miles of my own home, a dry cleaner and auto dealership are both offering free services for healthcare workers and indeed, the news is full of organizations finding creative and valuable ways to help their customers.

-Kami Huyse, CEO of Zoetica Media, a PR and digital agency, manages to be optimistic despite the fact that half their clientele are travel and tourism businesses.
+Kami Huyse, CEO of Zoetica Media, a PR, and digital agency, manages to be optimistic despite the fact that half of their clientele are travel and tourism businesses.
 “Right now is a great time to find ways to support them, so they can grow when the economy opens up.
 By supporting them, we support ourselves as well.”

-The “return to normal” may seem so far away that it’s a distant spot on the horizon, but many business owners are keeping an eye on the eventual future, and considering the assistance they’re providing customers now to be a down payment on their future success.
+The “return to normal” may seem so far away that it’s a distant spot on the horizon, but many business owners are keeping an eye on the eventual future, and considering the assistance, they’re providing customers now to be a down payment on their future success.

 Get back to basics, starting with customer service, advises Brian Hamilton in a recent Inc.com article titled, “6 Actions to Take in the Next 90 Days to Save Your Business.”
 “Entrepreneurship is about competition, and you have to outwork the competition on customer service,” he writes.